jonifreeman/ajatusasana.fi/en/events.markdown

 Please make your inquiries with Stephanie (0405224889) [stephanie@ajatusasana.fi](stephanie@ajatusasana.fi).
 If your English is not so good she is available as a translator.

-More information:[www.briansnellgrove.net](http://www.briansnellgrove.net).
 STAY TUNED FOR MORE OF BRIAN & FRANCOISE IN FINLAND IN 2017 - IN COLLABORATION WITH AJATUS & ASANA.

 <p><p>